 A number of the releases we cover this week correspond with upcoming anime, and judging by these volumes—including those from SHY and Insomniacs After School—you should be anticipating them highly!
 We also review manga and light novels that already have adaptations and have double vision with one of those soon-to-be-adapted work, reviewing the newest Solo Leveling webcomic and webnovel releases!

-Banished from the Hero’s Party, I Decided to Live a Quiet Life in the Countryside (Vol. 4) • Higehiro: After Being Rejected, I Shaved and Took in a High School Runaway (Vol. 3) • Insomniacs After School (Vol. 1) • The Invisible Man and His-Soon-to Be Wife (Vol. 1) • My Hero Academia: Team-Up Missions (Vol. 3) • Shadows House (Vol. 1) • SHY (Vol. 2) • Solo Leveling (webnovel, Vol. 7) • Solo Leveling (webtoon, Vol. 6)
+Banished from the Hero’s Party, I Decided to Live a Quiet Life in the Countryside (Vol. 4) • Higehiro: After Being Rejected, I Shaved and Took in a High School Runaway (Vol. 3) • Insomniacs After School (Vol. 1) • The Invisible Man and His-Soon-to Be Wife (Vol. 1) • My Hero Academia: Team-Up Missions (Vol. 3) • Shadows House (Vol. 1) • SHY (Vol. 2) • Solo Leveling (novel, Vol. 7) • Solo Leveling (manhwa, Vol. 6)

 My Hero Academia: Team-Up Missions, Manga Vol. 3